-I'm a Postdoctoral Research Fellow in the Department of Biomedical Engineering at Lerner Research Institute in Cleveland Clinic.
-I've spent some years in Western New York during grad school, and am originally from Istanbul.
-I am a computational and theoretical neuroscientist, and my research pertains to connectome modeling/analysis, dynamics on/of networks, data science and topological data analysis (TDA).
+I'm a Postdoctoral Fellow in the Center for Computational Psychiatry and Depression and Anxiety Center in Icahn School of Medicine at Mount Sinai (ISMMS).
+I am a computational and theoretical neuroscientist, and my research pertains to brain network modeling/analysis, dynamics on/of networks, data science and topological data analysis (TDA).

-In my free time, I like exploring outdoors-- hopping around parks, backpacking, and climbing rocks.
+In my free time, I like exploring outdoors-- hopping around parks, backpacking, climbing rocks and being physically active.

 bengier.kilic@mssm.edu